 Monitoring settlement in excavations, foundations, and embankments.

-Monitoring subsidence above mines and tunnels.
+Monitoring of subsidence above mines and tunnels.

-Monitoring movements in rock slides, walls, and abutments.
+Monitoring movements in slides, rock walls, and abutments.

 Monitoring consolidation of soil under embankments and surcharges.